Kim Kardashian And Other Celebrities Reveal Their Fertility Woes

 Other Celebrities Spill All

 Nicole Kidman talked about her decision to have another child on the show 60 minutes.
-She revealed that she and her husband Keith Urban were desperate to have another child but she couldn’t get pregnant and was therefore very happy when she found someone to carry her egg and Keith’s sperm.
+She revealed that she and her husband Keith Urban were desperate to have another child but she couldn’t pregnant and was therefore very happy when she found someone to carry her egg and Keith’s sperm.

 She wasn’t the only one to choose a different route.
 Sarah Jessica Parker and her husband Mathew Broderick were not able to have children either and chose to have a surrogate.
 The two welcomed twins and Sarah said that she would have made a different decision if she were able to have successful pregnancies.